 - ignoring that Paul could have been in possession of writings by others, with some stories or sayings of Jesus written down in them.

-- ignoring that between his 'revelations' and his letter-writing, was validation.
+- ignoring that in the time between his 'revelations' and his letter-writing, was a time of validation.
 This in itself debunks the 'revelation' only theory.

-- Another mistake is to assume that Paul learnt nothing from anyone after he wrote that to the Galatians.
-Bear in mind that by the time he wrote years later to the Romans and others, a lot could have happened in the meantime.
+- Another mistake is to presume that Paul learnt nothing from anyone after he wrote that to the Galatians.
+His life story didn't end when he wrote Galatians.
+Bear in mind that by the time he wrote years later to the Romans and Corinthians and others, a lot could and would have happened in the meantime.
 We know from what Paul says that he met other Christians a number of times after he wrote to the Galatians.
 So for example, he could have received from them things he later mentions about Jesus.

-- Another mistake is to assume that Paul might not have acquired written information about Jesus/ That is, as well as meeting people, what about written information about Jesus circulating - could Paul have had access to some of this?
+- Another mistake is to overlook the possibility that Paul might have acquired written information about Jesus.
+That is, as well as meeting people, what about written information about Jesus circulating - could Paul have had access to some of this?
 Since Paul is giving his own writings into circulation in the early church, it is unlikely that these were the only things in circulation.
 However much or little time Paul spent with Jesus' disciples, he could spend as much time as he liked with what anyone else may have written.
 That's speculating a little, but it makes more sense than thinking that all of Paul's knowledge dropped out of the sky.

 - Another mistake is to assume that his 'revelations' were never checked out for accuracy - as if Paul says that no-one else had any say!
 In fact, he says that they were checked out by people whose knowledge of Jesus goes further back than his own (Galatians 1:17-19; 2:1-2), and it was only after such checking was done that he actually wrote his letters, where we get his information from.